About searching

 Door to Door Inactive Accounts

-Customers who have not used the Door to Door service within a 12-month period will be deemed inactive and removed from the active Customer database.
-Inactive Customers must complete a new application for the Door to Door program if they wish to resume service.
+Registered passengers who have not used the Door to Door service within a rolling 12-month period will be deemed inactive and removed from the active rider database.
+Inactive passengers must reapply for the Door to Door program if they wish to resume service.

 Back to top